 Most students will complete the MSDS program in 1.5 to two years, depending on their preferred pace.

 The MSDS one year option makes it possible for those who have completed a bachelor’s degree at UW-Madison with a major in Statistics, Math, Computer Sciences, or some Engineering fields to complete the MSDS degree in one year.
-Students will graduate with a Master of Science in Statistics: Data Science degree after completing graduate coursework in a fall, spring, and summer semester.
+Students will graduate with a Master of Science in Statistics: Statistics and Data Science degree after completing graduate coursework in a fall, spring, and summer semester.

 Students do not need to indicate a preference for the one year or two year option when submitting their application.

 Graduates will build data analysis reasoning and communication skills in realistic inter-professional strategic planning settings that involve making sense of complex data to realize organizational objectives.